quarcs-lab/mendez2020-convergence-clubs-code-data/README.md

 [Du (2017)](https://www.stata-journal.com/article.html?article=st0503) introduced a Stata package to perform the econometric convergence analysis and club clustering algorithm of [Phillips and Sul (2007)](https://onlinelibrary.wiley.com/doi/abs/10.1111/j.1468-0262.2007.00811.x).
 Although the package is well documented and easy to use, it does not include commands to create figures or export tables of results.
-In what follows, the basic use of the package is described with some additional pieces of code to automate the creation of figures and export of results.^[Code and data are available at https://bit.ly/mendez2020code or https://github.com/quarcs-lab/mendez2020-convergence-clubs-code-data]
+In what follows, the basic use of the package is described with some additional pieces of code to automate the creation of figures and export of results.

 The code below installs the convergence clubs package and its dependencies.
 It is important to note that Stata 12.1 or higher is needed to run the convergence clubs package.
 In addition, to export the results to excel, Stata 14.2 or higher is needed to use the `putexcel` command.
-Finally, note that this installation should only need to be done once.
+Finally, note that this installation should only be done once.

 ```
 *-------------------------------------------------------